Conditional dominance in games with unawareness: Properties of Information Sets

 \section{Properties of Information Sets}

-In order to make the paper self-contained, we list properties of information sets satisfied in dynamic games with unawareness; see Heifetz, Meier, and Schipper (2013) and Schipper (2019, 2021) for further discussions and illustrations.
+To make the paper self-contained, we list properties of information sets satisfied by dynamic games with unawareness; see Heifetz, Meier, and Schipper (2013) and Schipper (2019, 2021) for further discussions and illustrations.
 Some of these properties are explicitly used in the proofs of the results.

 For each decision node $n \in N$ and active player $i \in I_{n}$ there is a nonempty information set $\pi_{i}\left(n\right)$ satisfying the following properties:

 \begin{itemize} \item[I0] Confinement: $\pi _{i}\left( n\right) \subseteq T$ for some tree $T $.